Hawaiian Kingdom: Overthrow

+While lobbying continued during 1894, supporters of the monarchy formed a sustained effort to restore Liliʻuokalani to the throne, called the Hawaiian royalist movement.
+The overthrow was opposed by many Native Hawaiians, who remained loyal to the Queen.
+From 1893 to 1894, royalists organized political resistance.
+Groups such as the Hui Aloha ʻĀina collected large petitions opposing annexation and supporting the monarchy.
+Despite this, the provisional government was reorganized as the Republic of Hawaii in 1894, further consolidating power and excluding royalist influence.
+Dole retained the position of president.

+Tensions culminated in January 1895 with an armed royalist uprising led by Robert Wilcox.
+The royalist faction amassed an army 600 strong led by former Captain of the Guard Samuel Nowlein, and attempted to overthrow the republic and restore Queen Liliʻuokalani.
+Fighting took place around Honolulu, but the rebellion was quickly suppressed by government forces.
+Following the revolt, weapons linked to the uprising were discovered on the palace grounds, and the Queen was arrested.
+She was tried by a military tribunal of the Republic, convicted of knowledge of treason, and placed under permanent house arrest.

 On January 24, 1895, while under house arrest Liliʻuokalani was forced to sign a five-page declaration as "Liliuokalani Dominis", not written by her, which states that she formally abdicated the throne.
 This was to be in return for the release and commutation of the death sentences of her jailed supporters, including Minister Joseph Nāwahī, Prince Kawānanakoa, Robert William Wilcox and Prince Jonah Kūhiō.

 Before ascending the throne, for fourteen years, or since the date of my proclamation as heir apparent, my official title had been simply Liliuokalani.
 Thus I was proclaimed both Princess Royal and Queen.
 Thus it is recorded in the archives of the government to this day.
 The Provisional Government nor any other had enacted any change in my name.
 All my official acts, as well as my private letters, were issued over the signature of Liliuokalani.
 But when my jailers required me to sign ("Liliuokalani Dominis,") I did as they commanded.
 Their motive in this as in other actions was plainly to humiliate me before my people and before the world.
 I saw in a moment, what they did not, that, even were I not complying under the most severe and exacting duress, by this demand they had overreached themselves.
 There is not, and never was, within the range of my knowledge, any such a person as Liliuokalani Dominis.